Call Kirk: 0476 479 835

 How does Solar interact with my home and the Electricity grid? iv

-Majority of solar customers choose a mains grid-connected system for the reliability that such a system offers, as your home can draw electricity from the grid when insufficient electricity is being generated by the solar panels.
+Majority of solar customers choose a mains grid-connected system.
+This is because of the reliability that such a system offers, as your home can draw electricity from the grid when insufficient electricity is being generated by the solar panels.

-Can you explain the Solar Rebates and interest free loans?
+Can you explain the Solar Victoria Rebates and interest free loans?

 Solar Panel Rebate plus the option of a interest free loan: